RaiMoreira/WeatherWazoo-master/README.md

 ### Beta Version
 I am currently working on the next version.
-**TODO:
+*TODO*
--send notifications on the lockscreen for users based on the forecast of the  next 12 hours of the day.
+- send notifications on the lockscreen for users based on the forecast of the  next 12 hours of the day.
 Only sends notifications for important events eg."It is going rain at around 2PM don't forget your umbrella.
--add an icon for the app.
+- add an icon for the app.
--styling the user interface: fonts,
+- styling the user interface: fonts,

 ### Release Candidate